Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 You're a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You have received threat intelligence about a Command and Control (C2 or C&C) technique.
 You need to perform a hunt and watch for the threat.

->**Important:** The lab exercises for Learning Path #10 are in a *standalone* environment.
+>**Important:** The lab exercises for this Learning Path are in a *standalone* environment.
 If you exit the lab before completing it, you will be required to re-run the configurations again.

-The log data created in the Learning Path 9 lab exercises will not be available in this lab without rerunning the following prerequisite tasks.
+The log data will not be available in this lab without rerunning the following prerequisite tasks.

 <!--- **[Lab 09 Exercise 5](https://microsoftlearning.github.io/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Attacks.html)**